Signs of Cat Spraying

 Your Cat’s Behavior

-While this is rare, cats may also spray to feel safe and calm when they feel insecure.
-For example, if you have had a new addition to the family, have recently moved, or just the furniture in your cat’s area has been rearranged, the chances are that your cat is feeling unsafe or uncomfortable.
+Cats may also spray to feel safe and calm when they feel insecure.
+If you have had a new addition to the family, have recently moved.

-If your cat hasn’t been neutered and exhibits the above behaviors, he is marking.
 While it is not possible to completely stop a cat from doing so, you can redirect his behavior.
 It is recommended to start by cleaning the litter boxes.

 Read more: best cat deterrent sprays